fortinet/fortigate-autoscale-aws-tgw/README.md

 This repository has been archived.

-The ***FortiGate Autoscale with AWS Transit Gateway Integration*** project has been replaced by [https://github.com/fortinet/fortigate-autoscale-aws](https://github.com/fortinet/fortigate-autoscale-aws).
-The Transit Gateway integration feature provided here in this project is also available in the new [fortigate-autoscale-aws](https://github.com/fortinet/fortigate-autoscale-aws) project.
+The ***FortiGate Autoscale with AWS Transit Gateway Integration*** project has been moved to a new location: [https://github.com/fortinet/fortigate-autoscale-aws](https://github.com/fortinet/fortigate-autoscale-aws).

 The last release of this repository is [1.1.8](https://github.com/fortinet/fortigate-autoscale-aws-tgw/releases/tag/1.1.8).